bentoml/gallery/pytorch/README.md

 This is a sample project demonstrating basic usage of BentoML, the machine learning model serving library.

+In this project, we will train a digit recognition model using PyTorch on the MNIST dataset, build an ML service for the model, serve the model behind an HTTP endpoint, and containerize the model server as a docker image for production deployment.

+This project is also available to run from a notebook: https://github.com/bentoml/gallery/blob/main/pytorch/pytorch_mnist_demo.ipynb

 ### Install Dependencies

 Install python packages required for running this project: